Membership — Schools

 Chapter.

-Beyond regular meetings, a Chapter's leadership team — typically comprised of four Student Officers and one Chapter Director — is required to provide Members with opportunities to fulfill induction requirements by organizing activities for Members to earn points, present opportunities to screen Member-produced films, and facilitate the collaborative production of films.
+Beyond regular meetings, a Chapter's leadership team — typically comprised of three to five Student Officers and one Chapter Director — is required to provide Members with opportunities to fulfill induction requirements by organizing activities for Members to earn points, present opportunities to screen Member-produced films, and facilitate the collaborative production of films.

-Chapter leadership is also tasked with bookkeeping; each Chapter is expected to ensure the digital Chapter Management page is accurate and up to date.
+Chapter leadership is also tasked with bookkeeping; each Chapter is expected to ensure the digital Member Portal is accurate and up to date.

 Global Community